robbelouwet/masterthesis-forkskinny/reports/second_semester/week2.md

 think) but I apply them in a mirror-like manner.
 This means that when a plaintext block, for example, equals 0xFEDCBA987654321, 0x1 is my first upper-C1 cell, but that should be 0xF, and 0xE should be the second etc. When looking at Erik's implementation, he also does it like this.
 Although I think I can relatively quickly solve this by adjusting the slicing operation where slices are just turned around.
-So the first slice will now become the last one etc. When unslicing, I mirror them back in place.
+So the first slice_t will now become the last one etc. When unslicing, I mirror them back in place.

 # Friday